 The Abuse Survivor's Toolbox

-the aftermath is its own kind of hard.
+You survived the trauma.
+The aftermath is its own kind of hard.

 Structured tools for clarity, safety, and rebuilding — used by survivors, therapists, and advocates.